Callan DC Index™

 Growth sources

-Balances within the DC Index rose by 4.7% after a 1.1% increase in the previous quarter.
-Investment gains (5.6%) were the sole driver of the gain as net flows (-0.9%) had a contrary effect.
-This figure will continue to provide a critical measure of how effectively plans retain the balances of retiring participants, who often own an outsized share of total plan assets.
+Balances within the DC Index fell by 1.9% after a 0.8% decrease in the previous quarter.
+Investment losses (-1.5%) were the primary cause as net flows (-0.4%) fell less.
+The net flows figure will continue to provide a critical measure of how effectively plans retain the balances of retiring participants, who often own an outsized share of total plan assets.

 Turnover